 Students no longer need to contact LexisNexis and/or Westlaw to extend their passwords for use over the summer.

-From May 1 to August 31, 2018, students may use their Lexis Advance password for any purpose at school or at work, including any paid or unpaid legal work.
+Summer access for returning students: From May 1 to August 31, 2019, students may use their Lexis Advance password for any purpose at school or at work, including any paid or unpaid legal work.

 If you do not have a Lexis account or forgot your ID or password, please contact your LexisNexis representative below.